Cognitive Behavioural Therapy (CBT)

 Thought challenging involves examining situations from multiple perspectives and using real-life evidence.
 It helps foster an objective outlook instead of blindly accepting our thoughts as absolute truths.

-In the context of anxiety, rationalizing problems can be challenging.
+In the context of anxiety, rationalising problems can be challenging.
 The origin of anxious feelings might be unclear, or there may be fears like social gatherings without a clear understanding of their underlying causes.

-Behavioral Activation
+Behavioural Activation

 To overcome anxiety-related obstacles, you can alleviate concerns by scheduling activities in your calendar.
 By proactively planning and committing to specific events, you prevent excessive worry.